 Projects like PFaDP are never as cut-and-dry as they seem on paper.
-There are always surprises in store and, more often than not, something usually happens that lights a fire in your mind that affirms your passion and makes you want to delve even deeper into further exploration and interpretation.
-Every single morning at Pompeii was like this, for me.
+There are always surprises in store and, more often than not, something usually happens that lights a fire in your mind that affirms your passion and makes you want to delve even deeper into further exploration and research.
+Every single morning at Pompeii was like this for me.
 Working alongside Betty-Jo and the team was an absolute pleasure.
-Every day involved studying food- and drink-related insulae, houses or features that were once bustling with people and adorned with furniture and frescoes prior to the eruption of Vesuvius in 79 AD, …and it wasn’t always an easy task.
-During regular work hours, while trying our best to avoid tourist traffic and other intrusions, our teams would work to meticulously measure, sketch, document and photograph each feature.
+Every day involved studying food- and drink-related insulae, thermopolia, houses and other features that were once bustling with people and adorned with furniture, objects and frescoes prior to the eruption of Vesuvius in 79 AD, …and it wasn’t always an easy task.
+During regular work hours, while trying our best to avoid tourist traffic and other intrusions, the PFaDP teams would work to meticulously measure, sketch, document and photograph each feature.
 Pompeii is a busy site from 9 am until 7 pm and, at times, it can be incredibly difficult to observe and record data among the tourist throngs and restoration works that are present in almost every region of the site.
-There’s a lot of noise and modern ‘interference’ that sometimes gets in the way of the data which is why I often took a different approach when I started my work day: I got into the ancient town as early as possible so that I could gain some additional insight.
+There’s a lot of noise and modern ‘interference’ that sometimes gets in the way of observing archaeological data which is why I often took a different approach when I started my work day: I got into the ancient town as early as possible each day so that I could gain some additional insight.

-You see, to me, archaeology is complicated: It’s messy, it’s dirty, and it’s also convoluted and transitional.
+You see, to me, archaeology is complicated: It’s messy, it’s dirty, and it can also be convoluted and transitional.
 It’s anything but one-dimensional and explanatory.
 Archaeology is challenging, thought-provoking, and it’s also incredibly sensory.
-It’s about so much more than just objects and interpretation and Pompeii is a great site to teach any archaeologist this valuable lesson.
+It’s about so much more than just objects and interpretation and Pompeii is a great site to remind any archaeologist of this valuable lesson.
 One of the most beautiful windows of time that I had while working at Pompeii was at the site in the early mornings, before the gates were open, when the only people walking those two-thousand-year-old streets were myself, a few structural engineers, and a pack of loveable stray dogs.
-The dogs would find me every morning and together we’d walk in silence through the streets of Pompeii listening, inhaling, smelling the air, feeling the warm wind, smelling the wild-fires burning, hearing the tree-branches rustling and our foot-steps crushing the dirt on the cobbles, all under the quiet watchful eye of a looming, dormant volcano that is actually just pretending to be asleep.
+The dogs would find me every morning and together we’d walk in silence through the streets of Pompeii listening, breathing, smelling the air, feeling the warm wind, smelling the wild-fires burning, hearing the tree-branches rustling and our foot-steps crushing the dirt on the cobbles, all under the quiet watchful eye of a looming volcano that is pretending to be asleep.

 It was in these quiet moments, without the daily noise and interference, that Pompeii could whisper some of her secrets in peace.
-The Bakery of Popidius Priscus (VII.2.22) gave up the sounds and smells of a high-volume bakery: the aromas of fresh baked bread, sweat, wood-smoke and donkey-manure; the sounds of quern stones scraping against each other, workers moving wood, yelling at each other, bartering with customers while amphorae-ladened ox-carts lumbered past the location on Via degli Augustali.
-The Thermopolium of Vetutius Placidus (I.8.8) echoed voices fighting to be heard over each other as too many people crowded into the small establishment fighting to get a hot bowl of bean stew before the shop closed for the day.
+The Bakery of Popidius Priscus (VII.2.22) gave up the sounds and smells of a high-volume bakery: the aromas of fresh baked bread, sweat, wood-smoke and donkey-manure; the sounds of rotary quern-stones scraping against each other, workers moving wood, yelling at each other, bartering with customers while amphorae-ladened ox-carts clattered past the location on Via degli Augustali.
+The Thermopolium of Vetutius Placidus (I.8.8) echoed voices fighting to be heard over each other as too many people crowded into the small establishment vying for a hot bowl of bean stew before the shop closed for the day.
 The Temple of the Genius Augustus (VII.9.2) gave up the sounds of men whispering, quiet unison chanting, cloven hooves clattering on marble towards the altars as the smells of sweat, laurel and freshly spilled bull’s blood filled the air.
-These structures, features, frescoes and mosaics were proving to be so much more than just visual objects; they’re invitations to dig deeper and to use all of our senses to observe and interpret.
+These structures, features, frescoes and mosaics were proving to be so much more than just visual objects; they were invitations to dig deeper and to use all of our senses to observe and interpret.
 These types of revelations are truly wonderful.

-I find that whenever I join a project like the Pompeii Food & Drink Project, something else unexpected also happens: you meet people just like yourself.
+I find that whenever I join a project like the Pompeii Food & Drink Project, something else unexpected also happens: you meet people who are just like yourself.
 You meet YOUR people… and they come from far-flung places all over the world.
-They love the same topics that you do and they, too, want to stay up late and talk about ceramics, Garum, Elena Ferrante or Mary Beard.
-And then one day Alfredo comes to pick you up to take you out to meet another person who is cut of the same fabric…
+They love the same topics that you do and they, too, want to stay up late and talk about Amphorae, Garum, Panis Quadratus, Elena Ferrante or Mary Beard… And then one day Alfredo comes to pick you up to take you out to meet another person who is cut of the same fabric…

 “Dove andiamo stasera?”
 I ask Alfredo, “Where are we going?”